 K. Other Discrimination Complaint Options

-Discrimination complaints may also be led with the following federal and state agencies:
+Discrimination complaints may also be filed with the following federal and state agencies:

 U.S. Dept. of Education Office for Civil Rights